You may have seen ‘wsappx’ process in Windows 8 and 10.

 What is Client License Service(ClipSVC) in Windows 10?

 On Windows 10, ClipSVC provides many essential services that keep the Apps downloaded from Windows Store running properly.
 It acts as an infrastructure for all Window Store Apps.
+Also do keep in mind to use laptop from good brands only.

 If you disable ClipSVC then apps will not behave as expected and can crash at any time.